c-blake/cligen/README.md

 So, hitting the TAB key is unnecessary, though might pop-up useful help.
 In yet other words, long options can be as short as possible.

-When you want more specific help than `set foo` and `set bar`, just add some parameter-keyed metadata with Nim's association-list literals:
+When you want more specific help than `set foo`, just add parameter-keyed metadata with Nim's association-list literals:
 ```nim
 dispatch(fun, help = { "foo" : "the beginning", "bar" : "the rate" })
 ```